RosinLabUBC/Microglia-Cold-Stress-Project-AL/README.md

 # Microglia Cold Stress Project

 This repository contains analysis workflows, scripts, and processed outputs for the microglia morphology cold stress project done by Alexandra Lawson.
-It includes analyses performed using the Ciernia Lab and Morphoglia pipelines, along with live-cell analysis files and supporting statistical workflows.
+It includes analyses performed using the Ciernia Lab and Morphoglia pipelines.

 ## Repository Overview